 The Compensation Committee reviews and makes recommendations to the Board of Directors regarding our compensation policies and all forms of compensation to be provided to our directors, executive officers and certain other key employees.
 The Compensation Committee also manages the granting of stock options to new and existing employees.
 The Compensation Committee reviews bonus arrangements for all of our executive officers and stock compensation for our new and existing employees.
 The Compensation Committee also administers our stock option plan.
-The members of the Compensation Committee during 2006 were Messrs.
-Almgren, Boston, Scott and Rock.
-In May 2006 Mr. Rock resigned from the Compensation Committee and Mr. Boston became Chairman of the Compensation Committee.
-The Compensation Committee held three meeting during 2006 and acted by written consent five times.
-The Board of Directors has determined that all members of the Compensation Committee are "independent" as that term is defined in Rule 4200(a)(15) of the Marketplace Rules of The NASDAQ Stock Market, Inc.
+The members of the Compensation Committee during 2007 were Messrs.
+Almgren, Boston (through July 2007), Scott and Anderson (since July 2007).
+Mr. Scott serves as Chairman of the Compensation Committee.
+The Compensation Committee held 10 meetings during 2007.
+The Board of Directors has determined that all members of the Compensation Committee are "independent" as that term is defined in Rule 4200(a)(15) of the Nasdaq Marketplace Rules.